mulle-cc/mulle-genstrings/README.md

 #### 🗻 Create Localizable.strings from NSLocalizedString

+> An old project, that may or may not work, but which will be resurrected
+> eventually.

 This is like a version of Apple's <b><tt>genstrings</tt></b> first dumbed down and then put on steroids.
 With it's added muscle it is able to merge changes with the <tt>Localizable.strings</tt> file.